K4rian/docker-steamcmd/README.md

 ## Variants

-The `steamcmd` image come in two variants:
+The `steamcmd` image comes in two variants:

 - :__[latest](https://github.com/K4rian/docker-steamcmd/tree/master)__ — the default and the most bug-free image.
 You probably want to use this one.
 - :[min](https://github.com/K4rian/docker-steamcmd/tree/min) — the minimal version of the image that doesn't contain the language locale fix and, thus, is about 20% smaller.
 Used to save space on testing environments.